 Information on the Alternative Care program is available to the public on DHS' website.
 The Alternative Care webpage provides information about program eligibility, covered services, and the program application process.
-The webpage also refers people to the Senior LinkAge Line® (described in the following section) where they can speak to a human services professional about the Alternative Care program and other programs and services for seniors.
+The webpage also includes information about the Senior LinkAge Line® (described in the following section) where people can speak to a human services information specialist about the Alternative Care program and other programs and services for seniors.